seykafu/HGB/desktop/README.md

-# GameNPC Desktop Application
+# GameBao Desktop Application

-A macOS desktop application version of the GameNPC Chrome extension, built with Electron, React, TypeScript, and Tailwind CSS.
+A macOS desktop application version of the GameBao Chrome extension, built with Electron, React, TypeScript, and Tailwind CSS.

 ## Features